purpleposeidon/1/README.md

 ## The Web
 If you don't find the open web to be offensive & bad, you must be new here.

-Imagine browsing the internet with `cat`.
+Explore the 1nternet with `netcat`!

 ## Emacs
 (Note: I don't use emacs, nor do I know it very well.)